mvanthoor/rustic-book/src/search/ordering/tt_move.md

 ordering.
 If you haven't, it's recommended to take a look at the Transposition table chapter.
 It explains what the TT is exactly, how it works, and how it can be implemented.
 Then add create the TT first.
-In that chapter it's also explained that the TT can store moves which  cause a bèta cutoff, or are part of the principal variation.
+In that chapter it's also explained that the TT can store moves which  cause a beta cutoff, or are part of the principal variation.

 It should be very obvious by now why you want to try either of those moves ASAP.
-If a move causes a bèta cutoff, you want to try it as soon as possible, because it saves you having to search large parts of the tree.
+If a move causes a beta cutoff, you want to try it as soon as possible, because it saves you having to search large parts of the tree.
 If a move is a PV-move, you also want to try it as soon as possible, as it makes you find your best move faster.
 Again, the result is that you have to